Experience Transat

 Share the article

-Ok, so you’ve convinced yourself that you are going to Paris.
-You’ve booked your plane tickets and your accommodation, and, surprise, you realise there isn’t a whole lot of moolahs left in the bank thanks to the pesky currency exchange that currently isn’t doing Canadians any favours.
+Ok, so you’ve convinced yourself that you are going to the French capital.
+You’ve booked your plane tickets and your accommodation, and, surprise, you realise there isn’t a whole lot of moolahs left in the bank thanks to the pesky currency exchange that currently isn’t doing Canadians any favours at the moment.
+Especially not in one of the world’s most expensive cities!
 Fret not!
-There’s a surprisingly whopping quantity of things to do in Paris that are not only entirely free of charge but that are also shockingly cool.
+There’s a whopping quantity of free things to do in Paris that are not only entirely affordable but that are also shockingly cool, from Montmartre to the Eiffel Tower, from free museums to breathtaking views of la Ville-Lumière.

 Promenade plantée

-Move over, High Line; Promenade Plantée was here first!
-Indeed, New York City’s disused-train-tracks-turned-linear-park may get all the fame but Paris’ counterpart existed long before that, having first opened in 1993.
-The green belt starts at Opéra Bastille and ends a whopping four kilometres further east right up to boulevard Périphérique beltway.
+Move over, High Line; the Promenade Plantée was here first!
+New York City’s disused train tracks-turned-linear park may get all the glory, but Paris’ counterpart existed long before that, opening in 1993.
+The green belt starts at the Opéra Bastille and ends four kilometres to the east at the Boulevard Périphérique ring road.

-An excellent place to enjoy a croissant or to people-watch Parisian joggers.
+An excellent place to enjoy a croissant or people watch Parisian joggers.

 Terrasse Printemps Haussmann à Paris